Pastrnak has hat trick as Bruins blast Islanders 5-2

 “That was obviously a little fun,” Pastrnak said.
 “Outstanding to have the fans back.
 You could feel the energy already this morning.
 We were all excited.”

-Charlie McAvoy and Taylor Hall also scored for the Bruins, and David Krejci had four assists.
+Charlie McAvoy and Taylor Hall also scored for the Bruins, and David Krejci had three assists.
 Patrice Bergeron had a pair of assists for the Bruins, who will host Game 2 on Monday night.

 Tuukka Rask finished with 20 saves as the Bruins kept most of the action at the other end of the ice, outshooting the Islanders 40-22.